Moonshot Goal8Realization of a society safe from the threat of extreme winds and rains by controlling and modifying the weather by 2050.

-Director, Typhoon Science and Technology Research Center, Institute of Advanced Sciences, Yokohama National University/Professor, Faculty of Education, Yokohama National University
+Director, Typhoon Science and Technology Research Center, Institute for Multidisciplinary Sciences, Yokohama National University/Professor, Faculty of Education, Yokohama National University

 This project aims to develop principles and fundamental techniques to diminish typhoons, which are expected to become increasingly severe with climate change, to the level that disaster prevention infrastructure becomes effective.
 To this end, we will establish typhoon control theory through high-precision observations by aircraft, ships and satellites, and the development of numerical models that reproduce the inner workings of typhoons.
 Furthermore, we will conduct disaster forecasting and impact assessment, and tackle the issues of social acceptability and consensus-building for typhoon control.
 By 2050, we will realize a society of safety and that is free from the threat of typhoons.

 Associate Professor, Disaster Prevention Research Institute, Kyoto University

 This project aims to control the intensity of “guerrilla heavy rainfall” and “line-shaped convective heavy rainfall”.
 Based on numerical meteorological models, field observations, and laboratory experiments, we will develop multiple control devices.
 We will construct a control system that considers the impact assessment and social accountability of heavy rainfall control, by using those devices at multiple points in time and in multiple phases.
 By 2050, we will contribute to the formation of a future society in which heavy rainfall control technologies integrate with nature and human society.